skip to main content

 • A 1-2 page Statement of Background and Future Goals.

-• In this statement please describe any prior research experience, prior relevant coursework, motivation for pursuing this graduate degree, and how it relates to your career goals
+• This statement must have the title “Statement of Background and Future Goals” at the top.
+In this statement, please describe any prior relevant research and/or work experience, prior relevant coursework, motivation for pursuing this graduate degree, and how it relates to your career goals.

-• Statement of Research Interests and Potential Research Questions.
+• A 1-2 page Statement of Research Interests and Potential Research Questions.

 • Use this statement as an opportunity to express your future interests and ideas.
+This statement must have the title “Statement of Research Interests and Potential Research Questions” at the top.
+The applicant should clearly identify the Major Advisor or three rotation hosts in bold, in the first sentence of this statement.
+For PhD or thesis M.S. applicants, please explain your specific research ideas and interests.
 If you have a prior graduate degree, please clarify how/whether you want to continue that work or go in a different direction.
-If you’ve discussed potential projects with your prospective advisor, please discus.
+If you’ve discussed potential projects with your prospective advisor, please discuss.
 If you’re applying to the rotation program, please express your goals for the rotation process, and any potential ideas or interests you might want to pursue.
-Be sure to emphasize your strengths.
+Non-thesis M.S. applicants do not need to discuss research ideas per se, but should write at least one paragraph describing their desired coursework emphases, and at least one idea for a topic they might want to explore in a capstone synthesis project.

 • A CV or resume.

-• Two letters of recommendation, preferably from individuals who can comment on the applicant’s research experience and/or potential for conducting research in the life sciences.
+• Two letters of recommendation, preferably from individuals who can comment on the applicant’s research experience and/or potential for conducting research in the life sciences; or, for non-thesis M.S. applicants, who can comment on the applicant’s potential to succeed in graduate-level coursework.

 • International applicants must also submit English language proficiency test scores (TOEFL, IELTS, or PTE-A) as per University policy.

-• The Department of Biology does not require GRE scores
+• The Department of Biology does not require or review GRE scores as part of the graduate application process

 Applicants are only admitted if there is evidence of financial support for their graduate studies.
-This can be provided in the form of departmental graduate assistantships, which are awarded on a competitive basis and include a tuition waiver, subsidized health insurance, and stipend support.
-All components of the application (statement of purpose, letters of recommendation, GPA, and, if applicable, letter of support from Major Advisor) are used by the Graduate Studies Committee to determine eligibility for assistantships.
+This can be provided in the form of departmental graduate assistantships, which are awarded on a competitive basis (only to PhD and thesis-track M.S. students) and include a tuition waiver, subsidized health insurance, and stipend support.
+Graduate students can also choose to support themselves from sources outside the department; this intention should be clearly stated in the application materials.
+All components of the application (statements, letters of recommendation, GPA, and letter of support from Major Advisor) are used by the Graduate Studies Committee to determine eligibility for assistantships.
 These assistantships are competitive and the Department of Biology recommends that applicants have an undergraduate GPA of at least 3.0 (on a 4.0 scale), and a strong research background to qualify.
 Applicants may also be eligible for additional fellowships and scholarships that are available through the Graduate School.

 Admission into the Biology graduate program is based on the recommendation of the Graduate Studies Committee who will assess all of the application material and make a recommendation to the Chair of the Department of Biology.